quazardous/silex-pack/README.md

 -> Quazardous\Silex\Api\LinkablePackInterface

-You'll have to execute the provided command pack:symlinks.
+You'll have to execute the provided command `pack:symlinks`.

 ### optionnable pack